New York Democrats pick former Rep. Tom Suozzi to run for George Santos’s seat

 “I will work day and night with both parties to deliver for the people, to make living here more affordable, safer and better.
 I delivered for this district before, and I will do it again by putting you ahead of partisanship.
 Let’s reject the nonsense and get back to work,” Suozzi said in a statement shared to X, the platform formerly known as Twitter, shortly after news broke of his nomination.

-Suozzi previously served in the New York’s Third District before leaving to launch a gubernatorial bid, and had been widely expected to challenge the embattled Santos to regain his House seat.
+Suozzi previously served in the New York’s 3rd District before leaving to launch a gubernatorial bid and had been widely expected to challenge the embattled Santos to regain his House seat.

 Santos was ousted from the House after a brief tenure plagued with scandals.